Back to Search Start Over

 Abstract

-Background: Quantitative molecular assays are increasingly used for detection of enteric viruses.<br />Methods: We compared the clinical severity using modified Vesikari score (mVS) of enteric viruses detected by conventional assays (enzyme immunoassays [EIA] for rotavirus and adenovirus 40/41 and conventional polymerase chain reaction for astrovirus, sapovirus, and norovirus) and a quantitative molecular assay (TaqMan Array Card [TAC]) among children aged 0-59 months in the Global Enteric Multicenter Study.
-For rotavirus and adenovirus 40/41, we compared severity between EIA-positive and TAC-positive cases assigned etiologies using different cycle threshold (CT) cutoffs.<br />Results: Using conventional assays, the median (interquartile range) mVS was 10 (8, 11) for rotavirus, 9 (7, 11) for adenovirus 40/41, 8 (6, 10) for astrovirus, sapovirus, and norovirus GII, and 7 (6, 9) for norovirus GI.
-Compared to rotavirus EIA-positive cases, the median mVS was 2 and 3 points lower for EIA-negative/TAC-positive cases with CT<32.6 and 32.6≤CT<35, respectively (p-value<.0001).
-Adenovirus 40/41 EIA-positive and EIA-negative/TAC-positive cases were similar, regardless of CT cutoff.<br />Conclusions: Quantitative molecular assays compared to conventional assays, such as EIA, may influence severity of identified cases, especially for rotavirus.
-Cutoffs to assign etiology for quantitative assays should be considered in the design and interpretation of enteric virus studies.<br /> (Published by Oxford University Press on behalf of Infectious Diseases Society of America 2024.)
+Background: Quantitative molecular assays are increasingly used for detection of enteric viruses.<br />Methods: We compared the clinical severity using the modified Vesikari score (mVS) of enteric viruses detected by conventional assays (enzyme immunoassays [EIAs] for rotavirus and adenovirus 40/41 and conventional polymerase chain reaction for astrovirus, sapovirus, and norovirus) and a quantitative molecular assay (TaqMan Array Card [TAC]) among children aged 0-59 months in the Global Enteric Multicenter Study.
+For rotavirus and adenovirus 40/41, we compared severity between EIA-positive and TAC-positive cases assigned etiologies using different cycle threshold (Ct) cutoffs.<br />Results: Using conventional assays, the median mVS (interquartile range) was 10 (8-11) for rotavirus, 9 (7-11) for adenovirus 40/41, 8 (6-10) for astrovirus, sapovirus, and norovirus GII, and 7 (6-9) for norovirus GI.
+Compared with rotavirus EIA-positive cases, the median mVS was 2 and 3 points lower for EIA-negative/TAC-positive cases with Ct <32.6 or Ct ≥32.6 and <35, respectively (P < .001).
+Adenovirus 40/41 EIA-positive and EIA-negative/TAC-positive cases were similar, regardless of Ct cutoff.<br />Conclusions: Quantitative molecular assays compared with conventional assays, such as EIA, may influence the severity of identified cases, especially for rotavirus.
+Cutoffs to assign etiology for quantitative assays should be considered in the design and interpretation of enteric virus studies.<br />Competing Interests: Potential conflicts of interest.
+D. S. reports employment and shares with GSK Vaccines, outside the submitted work.
+A. K. M. Z. was involved in this work as the site principial investigator of the GEMS study at the Aga Khan University during 2008–2012; she is currently the President of Gender Equality at the Bill & Melinda Gates Foundation and has not influenced this analysis from her position there.
+K. L. K. received funding from the Bill & Melinda Gates Foundation for part of the submitted work and outside the submitted work.
+All other authors report no potential conflicts.
+All authors have submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
+Conflicts that the editors consider relevant to the content of the manuscript have been disclosed.<br /> (Published by Oxford University Press on behalf of Infectious Diseases Society of America 2024.)

 Details